jrhunter/rhunter/content/posts/capitalism-constitution-critical-theory.md

 draft: false
 ---

 How do critical theory and the critique of capital relate to ongoing struggles against caging, surveillance, and state violence today?
-I'll be speaking about these topics with attorneys Rebecca Chapman and Cooper Brinson in a [webinar](https://cldc.org/event/capitalism-and-the-constitution) hosted by the Civil Liberties Defense Center on October 8 at 6:00 PM EDT / 3:00 PM PDT.
+I'll be speaking about these topics with attorneys Rebecca Chapman and Cooper Brinson in a [webinar](https://cldc.org/event/capitalism-and-the-constitution) hosted by the Civil Liberties Defense Center today, October 8 at 6:00 PM EDT / 3:00 PM PDT.
 It will run for two hours, ending with a Zoom-mediated Q&A session.

 I've compiled a list of links that may be helpful to those who are interested in these questions and want to get their bearings.
 I've cast a wide net; I'm not advocating for a view here (although I do [elsewhere](https://rhunter.org/writing/)).